Today's tutorial and instructions will show any iPhone or iPad user how to save and extract photos from an iPhone backup to their computer.

-With over 1.2 billion iPhone users in the world today, the need to save iPhone photos from either the iOS device itself or from an older backup is commonplace.
+With over 1.5 billion active iPhone users in the world today, the need to save iPhone photos from either the iOS device itself or from an older backup is commonplace.

 The instructions below will help iPhone and iPad users with saving and copying photos from existing backups to their computer.
 The tutorial will also assist individuals looking to extract and manage copies of their iPhone photos that are still currently on their iOS device.

 What program do I need to extract photos from an iPhone backup?